redislabs-training/ru204/ru102js/redisolar/README.md

 `flushdb` is optional, and will erase ALL data from Redis before inserting the sample data.

+The application uses the key prefix `ru102js` by default, so you should be able to use the same Redis instance for this application and other data if necessary.

 # Development Workflow

 In order to speed up development, you can run the application using `nodemon`, so that any